Pressure washing vs

 Prepare the surface

-Before pressure washing or soft washing, clear the area of any furniture or plants, and cover any vulnerable surfaces.
+Before pressure washing or soft washing, clear the area of any furniture or debris, and cover any plants or landscaping that you want to protect.

 2. 2